 This resulted in a backlog of transactions, in fact the only way was to get their transactions prioritized by paying a high enough transaction fee so as to attract and incentivize the miners and prioritize their transactions.

 This therefore introduced a “replace-by-fee” system.
-Basically, how the system works is, For Example A is sending 5 bitcoins to B, but the transaction is not taking place because of the backlog.
+Generally, how the system works is, For instance A is sending 5 bitcoins to B, but the transaction is not taking place because of the backlog.

 She has no chance to delete the transaction because the bitcoins which are spent can never come back or be returned.
 But, she can go for another transaction of 5 bitcoins with B but this time with a transaction fees which is high enough so as to incentive the miners.